gwenzek/func_argparse/README.md

 # func_argparse

-Generate a nice command line interface for a list of functions or a module.
+Generate a nice command line interface for a list of functions or a module, leveraging your doc-strings and type annotations.
 Never worry about your Argparser being out of sync with your code.
 Try it with `pip install func_argparse`.